abhay-khandwekar/react-hook-storehouse/README.md

 2. [Asynchronous Actions](#asynchronous-actions)

 ### Synchronous Actions:
-Synchronous action performs state update in synchronous fashion, and are blocking in nature.
-All state update operations which do not perform I/O or Network oprations are cadidates for synchronous actions.
+Synchronous action performs state update in synchronous fashion and are blocking in nature.
+All state update operations which do not perform I/O or Network operations are cadidates for synchronous actions.

 ```jsx
 // Synchronous Action named "SYNCHRONUS_ACTION_IDENTIFIER"